Reducing the risk of fire

 Reducing fire risk entails proper storage of flammable materials, regular electrical system maintenance, and promoting fire safety awareness

 Fortunately, fire claims are rare.
-However, they can be costly, with the average payout at Total Landlord coming in at £22,558.
+However, they can pose a risk to life, as well as being costly, with the average payout at Total Landlord coming in at nearly £36,000.

 It’s very important to educate tenants about fire safety, but landlords, particularly those renting out HMOs, must also be aware of their legal responsibilities.
 For example: